Skip to main content

 4. Dog Trainer

-All dog owners like the idea of training their pups perfectly from home.
+All dog owners like the idea of training their pups perfectly from home/learn/dog-training/positive-reinforcement-training-for-dogs.
 But in reality, many dogs have specific individual needs and can be tricky for owners to train themselves – especially if they’re inexperienced.
 So, dog trainers don’t just train dogs but they train owners in how to train their own dogs, too!

 Dog trainers can work with pets in obedience, behavior, and socialization.
 But they can also work with professional dogs, for example care and assistance animals, and even in police and military units.
 How advanced you want to become as a trainer is up to you – and you can learn with another trainer before setting out on your own, or enroll in a professional course to develop more advanced skills and work within specific dog-training professions.